 As a teenager living in Mumbai, I had heard of this unsolved mystery: The tale of the suspicious deaths in 1891 of two young women of my (Parsee) community was passed down as a cautionary tale to warn girls of the dangers of traveling alone.
 Their deaths are usually attributed to the heroic choice of death over dishonor.

-My story is based on these real-life events.
+Murder in Old Bombay is based on these real-life events.
 That 22 year-old widower, a law student, did not remarry.
 He went on to become a prolific inventor and serial entrepreneur, founding with his brother, what is now a powerful industrial conglomerate.
 How did he recover from this tragedy?
 I wondered, could he have hired a detective to solve the mystery?
 Who might he hire?
 An ex-army officer would have the right skill-set.
 An Anglo-Indian officer, able to travel in both worlds, with a penchant for disguise!

 And so, Captain Jim stepped into the light.

 Although an army veteran makes for an intriguing protagonist, (he obsesses over the mystery to avoid memories and guilt) I needed a solution that was grounded in the times.
 If the women did not commit suicide to avoid miscreants, how did they die?
 What if the two girls were under a different sort of duress?